Privacy Policy

 IP address

-Address) is a unique address that computing devices such as personal
+The IP Address (Internet Protocol Address) is a unique address that computing devices such as personal computers, tablets, and smartphones use to identify itself and communicate with other devices in the IP network.

 The Human Aspect uses IP addresses to ensure our users are directed to the correct version of our website dependant on the territory you are accessing our website from.
 We also use web log information provided through the IP address to understand any issues users may experiences while using our website to ensure a seamless service for our users.